Baltimore Symphony Orchestra: Applications and auditions

 Applications to join are opened in March and due in May preceding the upcoming season.
 The application includes an audition video, which must include a spoken introduction including the applicant's name, instrument, intended ensemble, and what grade the applicant will be in the upcoming fall.
 This introduction is followed by a solo piece of the applicant's choice and three excerpts provided by the BSYO.
 Audition videos for percussionists must include a mallet solo and a snare solo, followed by a set of excerpts provided by the BSYO.

 Rehearsal and performances

 One season of BSYO lasts from September through May, with three concerts being held in November, March, and May.
 The BSYO performs at the Joseph Meyerhoff Symphony Hall and, until 2022, at the George Washington Carver Center for Arts and Technology.
-All four ensembles rehearse at the Meyerhoff on Sundays at different times: the YO from 2:00 to 5:00 pm, the CO from 2:15 to 4:45 pm, the PO from 5:15 to 7:15 pm, and the SO from 3:00 to 5:00 pm, all in Eastern Standard Time.
+All five ensembles rehearse on Sundays at different times: the YO from 1:00 to 4:00 pm, the CO from 4:30 to 7:00 pm, the PO from 1:15 to 3:15 pm, the RO from 12:30 to 2:30 pm, and the SO from 3:00 to 4:30 pm, all in Eastern Standard Time.

 Concerto Competition

-In each season of the BSYO, an annual Concerto Competition is held for all four orchestras.
+In each season of the BSYO, an annual Concerto Competition is held for all five orchestras.
 The winner from each ensemble is invited to perform as a soloist with their respective group on one of the scheduled concerts, usually the third and final concert of the season.